U.S. says looking at Quad meeting in fall focused on infrastructure

-WASHINGTON, May 26 (Reuters) - The United States is looking to convene an in-person meeting of its partners the Quad group of countries - Australia, India and Japan - in the fall with a focus on infrastructure, President Joe Biden’s policy coordinator for the Indo-Pacific said on Wednesday.
+The United States is looking to convene an in-person meeting of its partners the Quad group of countries - Australia, India and Japan - in the fall with a focus on infrastructure in the face of the challenge from China, President Joe Biden's policy coordinator for the Indo-Pacific said on Wednesday.

 "And I do want to underscore ... this is not a fancy club.
 If there are other countries that believe that they'd like to engage and work with us, the door will be open as we go forward," Campbell said.